itisyb/wisprarch/docs/adding-providers.md

 # Adding New Transcription Providers

-This guide shows developers how to add new third-party transcription providers to ChezWizper.
+This guide shows developers how to add new third-party transcription providers to Audetic.
 The provider architecture is designed to make this process straightforward and consistent.

 ## Overview

-ChezWizper uses a trait-based provider system where each transcription service implements the `TranscriptionProvider` trait.
+Audetic uses a trait-based provider system where each transcription service implements the `TranscriptionProvider` trait.
 This allows for clean abstraction and easy extensibility.

 **Current providers:**
 - **OpenAI API** - Cloud-based OpenAI Whisper API